 January Is National Glaucoma Awareness Month

-Glaucoma is a dangerous disease that can seemingly come on suddenly.
+Glaucoma is a dangerous disease, largely because its symptoms onset suddenly.
 This is because there are very few warning signs (if any).
-Due to a pressure build up in the eye, glaucoma can permanently damage the optic nerve.
+Glaucoma causes a pressure build-up in the eye, permanently damaging the optic nerve.
 This can sometimes lead to severe vision conditions, including blindness.

 Don’t let it take you by surprise.
 This month, learn the risks of glaucoma and how to prevent it to live a healthier life.